wkevwang/Welding-Microstructures-Classification/README.md

 Research on automating analysis of microstructures in welding joints.
 In collaboration with [Prof. Patricio Mendez](https://sites.ualberta.ca/~ccwj/people/professors/mendez/) and his team at the [Canadian Centre for Joining and Welding](https://sites.ualberta.ca/~ccwj/).

 ## Background
-The goal of this project is to train a CNN to classify classes of microstructures in images of metal.
+The goal of this project is to train a CNN to identify classes of microstructures in images of metal.
 The microstructures in a metal are the patterns observed under a microscope at the micrometer scale (i.e. 10-100x).
 The microstructure of a metal can strongly influence physical properties such as strength, toughness, ductility, hardness, corrosion resistance, high/low temperature behaviour or wear resistance of the metal.
 One can determine significant information about the physical properties of a metal through simply studying an image of microstructures.

 A microstructure image of a weld joint:
 ![microstructures](https://github.com/kevwang1/Welding-Microstructures-Classification/blob/master/Sample_Data/Segmentation_Images/Image_1.jpg)